Newburgh Seal Beach: Discovering Scotland’s Wildlife

 How to View the Newburgh Seals Responsibly

-It is very important that you keep a safe distance away from the Newburgh seals in order not to disturb them.
+It is very important that you keep a safe distance from the Newburgh seals so as not to disturb them.

 We use zoom lenses across the water to get our shots, so we don’t need to get too close.
 You should not use a drone around the animals because it scares them and can cause a stampede.